Aphids on Greenhouse Crops

 About 30 different species of aphids can be found in greenhouses, depending on the crop.
 Aphids are generally less than 1/8 inch long, soft-bodied insects with long legs, long antennae and a pair of tube-like structures call cornicles projecting from the posterior end.
-Aphids may occur in large colonies on new growth, the base of buds, or the undersides of mature leaves.
+Aphids may occur in large colonies on new growth, at the base of buds, or on the undersides of mature leaves.
 There are many species of aphids which range in color from greenish-yellow to very dark green, dark brown to black and even pink.
 Some have wings, which are transparent with very few veins and are held vertically over the body when not in use.

 Resources for Aphid Identification:

 - Fact Sheet: Common Greenhouse Aphids, C.E.
 Frank & M. Skinner, University of Vermont.

 - Powerpoint: Pest Management for Vegetable Bedding Plants.
 Leanne Pundt, UConn Extension and Tina SMith, UMass Extension.